-Helms College has an articulation agreement with Fairleigh Dickinson University providing for the transfer of credits for graduates in pursuit of a bachelor's degree.
+Helms College has articulation agreements with Fairleigh Dickinson University and Excelsior University providing for the transfer of credits for graduates in pursuit of a associate's and bachelor's degrees.
 Please see the Registrar for further information.

 TRANSFER CREDIT FROM SECONDARY CAREER EDUCATION COURSES